gdiazcamilo/card-collection/README.md

 # card-collection
-Very simple app to display cards with an image and name and filtering built with React
+Very simple single page app to display cards with an image and name and filtering built with React